baselime/docs/faq.md

 ## How much does it cost?

-Baselime pricing is based on the number of traces your systems produce.
+Baselime pricing is based on the number of events your systems produce.
 This scales linearly with the traffic your applications handle.
-Moreover, Baselime has a full free tier for up to 200K traces per month.
+Moreover, Baselime has a full free tier for up to 4M events per month.

 Check out our [pricing page](https://baselime.io/pricing) for more details.